-Note: The current edition of this FCC manual, dated July 2008, is available from the Communications Practice Section.
+Note: The current edition of this FCC manual, dated July 2008, is available on the FCC's website.
 Stations are required to provide a free copy of it to members of the public requesting it.

 Retention Period: Until such time as a new version is issued by the FCC.